Robert Haven Schauffler: Career

+Personal life

 Schauffler married before the First World War but his wife, Katharine de Normandie Wilson, died in 1916 and he was a widower for several years.
 He moved to the Greenbush section of Scituate, Massachusetts, about 1911.
 He owned property in Scituate from about 1912 to 1919.
 This was an estate named Arden and included a log cabin studio.

-Schauffler joined the Army as a second lieutenant and served as an instructor.
-He was awarded a Purple Heart for his wounds at the Battle of Montfaucon which took place in mid October 1918.
-He took up employment as a lecturer when he left the U.S. Army in May 1919 whilst continuing to write poetry in his spare time.
-He remarried Margaret Widdemer who jointly won the Pulitzer Award for Poetry that year in 1919 for her collection The Old Road to Paradise.
-Over the next few decades he lectured whilst creating biographies of Schubert, Robert Schumann, Brahms and Beethoven.